lukethompsxn/TaskScheduler/README.md

 ### About TaskScheduler
 TaskScheduler is a java command line application which takes an input graph and a number of processors.
-It then generates a schedule for executing these tasks which ~~is~~ (will be) the optimal scheduling allocation and order.
-Currently, it is implemented using a greedly algorithm which selects the next task to be scheduled based on the 'cheapest' node at the that point in time.
+It then generates a schedule for executing these tasks which is the optimal scheduling allocation and order.
+The algorithm is implemented using a AStar scheduler using various pruning methods.

 ### How To Run TaskScheduler